canh25xp/GraduationThesis/OUTLINES.md

 +-------------------+       +-----------------------+       +-------------------+
 ```

-**Actors**:
+Actors:

-- **User**: The end-user who interacts with GecWeb to correct text.
+- User: The end-user who interacts with GecWeb to correct text.
-- **GecWeb**: The web application that processes user input and interacts with GEC models.
+- GecWeb: The web application that processes user input and interacts with GEC models.
-- **GEC Models**: The underlying GEC systems that perform the actual text correction.
+- GEC Models: The underlying GEC systems that perform the actual text correction.

-**Main Use Cases**:
+Main Use Cases:

-1. **Select Base Model**: The user selects one or more GEC base models for text correction.
+1. Select Base Model: The user selects one or more GEC base models for text correction.
-2. **Select Combination Method**: The user selects a system combination method if multiple base models are chosen.
+2. Select Combination Method: The user selects a system combination method if multiple base models are chosen.
-3. **Input Text**: The user inputs the text to be corrected.
+3. Input Text: The user inputs the text to be corrected.
-4. **View Corrections**: The user views the corrected text with optional highlighted corrections.
+4. View Corrections: The user views the corrected text with optional highlighted corrections.

 ```mermaid
 sequenceDiagram